 Resolve to create a ‘life in’ photo album before you stage.
 Photograph things the way they were before the big staging to serve as a visual record of the home the way you lived in it.
 Such an album makes a great keepsake and can be rather comforting.
 But one word of advice; make it an album of real photos, not just images uploaded to Facebook.
 That way you’ll have something that can last for decades to come rather than until the next big social media site comes along.

 Take a Little Piece of it With You

 Normally things like basic household hardware, light fixtures, even garden plants are included in a home sale and are not to be removed by the departing owners.
 But that does not have to mean you leave everything behind.

 Love a certain shrub in your garden?
-Take a cutting to be planted at your new home.
+Take a cutting to plant at your new home.
 Can’t quite bear to leave the mid-century light fitting in your living room behind because it was Grandma’s?
-Either specify up front its not a part of the deal or simply replace it with an attractive new one before you even begin showing the home.
+Either specify up front it’s not a part of the deal or simply replace it with an attractive new one before you even begin showing the home.

 Focus on the Future

 Even if it’s all making you rather melancholy now it’s so real, you know that you had very good reasons for putting your home on the market and moving on.
 Maybe you were downsizing after being left with an ’empty nest’.
 Maybe you are moving to take a new job.
 Or you simply needed more space.
 Whatever your reasons for a move revisiting all the positive aspects of the change on a regular basis will help make the transition a lot easier.